-- shall have that amount of the loan cancelled that is based on the amount of time employed and the number of academic years funds were received.
-One full year of employment shall cancel one academic year's loan, whether four thousand dollars (\$4,000) or five thousand dollars (\$5,000): (2) The individual who graduates with a bachelors of social work degree or a masters of social work degree and who works in public child welfare in a rural or other need-based area of North Carolina for the equivalent of the total number of academic years funds were received shall have the entire loan cancelled; The individual who graduates with a bachelors of social work degree (3) - or a masters of social work degree and who does not work in public child welfare in a rural or other need-based area of North Carolina for any or all of the equivalent of the number of years funds were received shall repay the loan to the Authority according to a schedule prescribed in the promissory note, plus ten percent (10%) annual interest; and

-(4) The individual who does not graduate with a bachelors of social work - (4) The individual who does not graduate with a bachelors of social work degree or a masters of social work degree shall repay the loan according to a schedule prescribed by the Authority, not to exceed fifteen percent (15%) annual interest.
-In establishing a schedule and interest rate, the Authority shall take into consideration the reasons the individual did not graduate with a bachelors of social work degree or a masters of social work degree.

-The Authority shall ensure that all repayments, including accrued interest, shall be placed in the Fund.
+- Consideration of the academic qualifications of the individuals 1 c.
+2 applying to receive funds; and 3 d.
+Consideration of the commitment the individuals applying to receive funds demonstrate to the profession of social work.
+4 5 The Authority shall ensure that the loan amounts are limited as follows: (c) 6 (1) For a student pursuing a bachelors of social work degree, four 7 thousand dollars (\$4,000) per year for a maximum of four years; and 8 (2) For a student pursuing a masters of social work degree, five thousand 9 dollars (\$5,000) per year for a maximum of two years.
+10 (d) The Authority shall ensure that the following loan cancellations and repayment schedules apply to all funds distributed pursuant to this section: 11 12 The individual who graduates with a bachelors of social work degree (1) or a masters of social work degree and who works for a public child 13 14 welfare agency in a rural or other need-based area of North Carolina 15 shall have that amount of the loan cancelled that is based on the amount of time employed and the number of academic years funds 16 17 were received.
+One full year of employment shall cancel one academic year's loan, whether four thousand dollars (\$4,000) or five 18 thousand dollars (\$5,000); 19 The individual who graduates with a bachelors of social work degree 20 (2) 21 or a masters of social work degree and who works in public child 22 welfare in a rural or other need-based area of North Carolina for the 23 equivalent of the total number of academic years funds were received 24 shall have the entire loan cancelled; The individual who graduates with a bachelors of social work degree 25 (3) or a masters of social work degree and who does not work in public 26 27 child welfare in a rural or other need-based area of North Carolina for any or all of the equivalent of the number of years funds were received 28 29 shall repay the loan to the Authority according to a schedule prescribed 30 in the promissory note, plus ten percent (10%) annual interest; and 31 The individual who does not graduate with a bachelors of social work (4) 32 degree or a masters of social work degree shall repay the loan 33 according to a schedule prescribed by the Authority, not to exceed fifteen percent (15%) annual interest.
+In establishing a schedule and 34 35 interest rate, the Authority shall take into consideration the reasons the individual did not graduate with a bachelors of social work degree or a 36 37 masters of social work degree.
+38 The Authority shall ensure that all repayments, including accrued interest, shall be 39 placed in the Fund.
+40 The Authority may forgive or reduce any loan repayment if the Authority considers - (e) The State Education Assistance Authority, in consultation with the Department of Human Resources, shall adopt rules to implement the Social Workers' Education Loan Fund as described in this section."

-The Authority may forgive or reduce any loan repayment if the Authority considers that extenuating circumstances exist that would make repayment impossible.
+that extenuating circumstances exist that would make repayment impossible.